 Eating grass is typical for an otherwise healthy dog.
 If your dog eats grass excessively, take your pet to your veterinarian to check for a more serious medical problem.

 You also may consider changing your dog’s diet, including a nutritional supplement, or perhaps adding an extra feeding per day.

 Most dogs vomit after eating grass, and if your dog eats grass, make sure they do not return to the house until they have vomited outside.

 Induced vomiting may be necessary.
 Then, be sure to check it out.
 It sounds gross, but you may get a clue as to what is causing this behavior!

 To keep your dog (and lawn) healthy, consider using pet-safe grass seed and organic fertilizers.

 For dogs confined to condos or apartments or if you use chemicals on your lawn, provide them with wheatgrass.
 It is available at many pet stores.
 Cats love it too!

-Your dog often instinctively knows what is best.
-If medical reasons are eliminated, and you don’t treat your lawn with chemicals, let your dogs eat plants and grass.
+Use natural treatments and let your dog eat safe plants and grass.
 It’s nature’s way of helping them stay healthy.

 Karen A. Soukiasian is the owner of Good Dog! — Dog Training in St. Augustine, Florida.
 You can follow Karen on Facebook.